40440665/sem/README.md

 Simple Read Me file to explain the first project
-Text to check Continuous Integration is working
+Test to check Continuous Integration is working
+Test no. 2